minhquan6203/ViTextVQA-Dataset/README.md

 For any inquiries or feedback regarding the ViTextVQA dataset, please contact  [21521333@gm.uit.edu.vn](mailto:21521333@gm.uit.edu.vn) or [haryquan.minh@gmail.com](mailto:haryquan.minh@gmail.com).

 Thank you for your interest in ViTextVQA!
-We hope this dataset contributes to the advancement of research in text-based Visual Question Answering in Vietnamese.
+We hope this dataset contributes to the advancement of research in text-based Visual Question Answering around the world, especially in Vietnam.